Frequently asked questions

 Yes, there will be faculty, staff, alumni and community membership options.
 Details about membership pricing will be determined with student input prior to project completion.

-The ARC will continue to be open during construction.
+At this time, ARC operations are planned to continue during construction.
 Members will continue to pay their current membership fee during construction.

-The ARC will remain open during construction, there will be occassional necessary closure times for critical activities such as utility tie-in work.
+At this time, ARC operations are planned to continue during construction.
+There will be occasional necessary closure times for critical activities such as utility tie-in work.
 These will be kept as minimal as possible.
-Please follow @arcexpansion on Twitter and enable push notifications to receive up to the minute updates on closures.
-The ARC Express hours will be expanded and group fitness classes will be offered in a variety of locations on campus.
+Please follow @arcexpansion on Twitter and enable push notifications to receive updates on closures.

 There are several PaybyPhone parking options close to the ARC & Aquaplex: the 8th level of Structure 12 (Location #28507), Structure 7 (Location # 28512) and Lot 10 ( Location # 28510).
 For more details visit our parking page.